dsanson/dsanson.github.com/999s2011/syllabus.markdown

 First draft due **Monday, April 4th** (week two) or the **Friday before you present** (which ever comes **first**).Everyone will have a chance to provide feedback on everyone's abstract.
 Expect to go through several revisions.

-### Presentor ###
+### Presentator ###

 You will distribute some chunk of your work to everyone **no later than the Friday before you present**.
-Someone is assigned as your "commentor."
-You then open your session by *briefly* summarizing what the work is about or what you are trying to do or what bothers you most about it (5 minutes max!).
-Your commentor then *briefly* (5 minutes max!) raises a couple of points for further discussion.
-We then spend the rest of the time allotted discussing your work.
+Someone is assigned to comment.
+She opens discussion by *briefly* (3-5 minutes!) raising a couple of points for further discussion.
+You are given a chance to respond.
+We spend the rest of the time allotted discussing your work.

-### Commentor ###
+### Commentator ###

 See above.
 Please **do not sink a lot of time and effort into this**.
 Take some notes as you read the paper, spend a few minutes looking over those notes and gathering your thoughts, and formulate a couple questions or puzzles to help us get discussion going.
 That's all.